-Helen the Giraffe was born in front of the Manor on 1 August 2009 but she sadly passed away in May 2015.
+Helen-the-giraffe was born in front of the manor on 1 August 2009 but she sadly passed away in May 2015.
 Helen was a natural leader but she was also extremely naughty!
 She was the daughter of Daisy II.
-Helen was named after a catholic sister who was a friend of Betty Leslie-Melville who bought the manor with her husband Jock in the 1970s and began the giraffe breeding program.
+Helen was named after a catholic sister who was a friend of Betty Leslie-Melville who bought the manor with her husband Jock in the 1970s and began the giraffe breeding programme.
 Sister Helen was based in Tanzania and was responsible for bringing Betty to Africa for the first time.
 At 43 square-metres, this large corner room in the Garden Manor is one of the most spacious and is often visited by hungry giraffes looking for treats in the morning.
 Guests who stay here are most welcome to feed them from Helen’s windows before breakfast.
-The room has two four-poster beds which can be put together to make a large double bed or separated for two singles.
+The room has two four poster beds which can be put together to make a large double bed or separated for two singles.
 The room is large enough to accommodate a small extra bed for a child or baby cot if required upon request.
 The en-suite facilities consist of twin sinks, a bathtub and shower.
-Helen’s room has views towards the Ngong Hills to the west as well as southward views over the giraffe sanctuary & forest.
-On a very clear day, one can even see Mt.
-Kilimanjaro’s snowy peak in the distance from this room.
+Helen’s room has views towards the Ngong Hills to the west as well as southward views over the giraffe sanctuary and forest.
+On a very clear day, one can even see Mount Kilimanjaro’s snowy peak in the distance from this room.

 The giraffe named Arlene was born in June 1994 but sadly passed away due to natural causes in early April 2012.
 She was petite in size but that did not deter her from sharing her affection with visitors.
-Arlene was named after Arlene Burzinski who was head of the British Airways Conservation projects which provide the African Fund for Endangered Wildlife (AFEW) with a tremendous amount of funding and support.
+Arlene was named after Arlene Burzinski who was head of the British Airways Conservation projects which provide the African Fund for Endangered Wildlife (AFEW) with a tremendous amount of support.
 Although Burzinski has left British Airways, she continues to be on the board of directors at AFEW.
 Arlene’s room is approximately 28 square-metres in size and is located on the upper floor of the Garden Manor.
-Its quirky-shaped bathroom with bathtub, shower and vintage toilet, along with its cozy feel, make it a favourite of the Giraffe Manor staff.
-The room has a king-size four-poster bed so is ideal for couples.
-It overlooks the courtyard between the main manor house and the garden manor with views beyond to the sanctuary forest.
+Its quirky-shaped bathroom with bathtub, shower and vintage toilet, along with its cosy feel, make it a favourite of the Giraffe Manor staff.
+The room has a king-sized four poster bed so is ideal for couples.
+It overlooks the courtyard between the main manor house and the Garden Manor with views beyond to the sanctuary forest.
 The giraffes do not have access to Arlene but the room offers wonderful views of the giraffes when they come to the manor for breakfast in the morning.

-24-hour Security, Internet Access (Complimentary), Meal on Request, Mobile Connectivity, Spa
+24-hour Security, Internet Access (Complimentary), Library, Mobile Connectivity, TV Room

-Disabled Rooms, Dressing Gowns, En-Suite, Hair Dryer, Laundry Service (Complimentary), Mosquito Nets, Safe, Shower, Tea / Coffee
+Disabled Rooms, Dressing Gowns, En-Suite, Hair Dryer, Internet Access (Complimentary), Laundry Service (Complimentary), Mosquito Nets, Safe, Shower, Tea / Coffee

 Share your breakfast with the giraffe popping their heads through the window.

-Included in your stay at the Manor is access to the AFEW Giraffe Centre, which is a gentle stroll across the front lawn of the house.
-The centre has some interesting back ground information on the rare Rothschild Giraffes and also a small nature trail that can be good for stretching your legs.
+Included in your stay at the manor is access to the AFEW Giraffe Centre, which is a gentle stroll across the front lawn of the house.
+The centre has some interesting background information on the rare Rothschild’s giraffes and also a small nature trail that can be good for stretching your legs.

 Visit the David Sheldrick Elephant Orphanage in Nairobi where you can adopt a baby elephant and see them feed from a bottle.
-You can adopt an elephant for US$ 50 (for two people) and visit them at 5 pm where you’ll see your baby put to bed.
-Or you can go at 11 am when the orphanage is open to the general public and pay a US$ 7 donation.
+You can adopt an elephant for US$ 50 (for two people), which allows you to visit them at 5:00 pm where you’ll see your baby put to bed.
+Alternatively, you can go at 11:00 am when the orphanage is open to the general public for a US$ 7 donation.
 Both experiences are very special.
 Transfers from Giraffe Manor are included at no extra cost.

 Visit the Nairobi National Museum for an education in Kenya’s wonderfully rich heritage.
-After which you can enjoy the Museums botanical gardens and something to eat or drink from the restaurant/food hall.
+Afterwards, you can enjoy the museum’s botanical gardens and something to eat or drink from the restaurant.
 This activity takes up half a day.
 Transfers can be included in a half day hire of a vehicle and driver.
 Five hours costs US$ 180 – for anything less than five hours please ask for a quote as we can be flexible.
 An entry fee of KES 1200 or US$ 14 is payable directly to the museum.
 Open 8.30am to 7.30pm.

 Our treatment room offers a selection of massage and beauty treatments designed to restore your body’s natural balance and soothe away your stresses.